Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - I’m worried and my work is beginning to suffer.
     - It **suffers from** the objection.

+## Temptation

+- A strong desire to do something
+    - There might be a **temptation to** cheat if students sit too close together.

+## Tendency

+- To be likely to do or become something
+    - Greg’s **tendency to be** critical made him unpopular with his co-workers.
+    - Some people may inherit a **tendency to** alcoholism.
+- A General change
+    - There is an increasing **tendency for** women to have children later in life.
+    - A tendency among Americans to get married at a later age.

+## Thrive

+- Prosper

 ## Tolerant ⭐

 - Open-minded, easygoing